10 Practical Ways To Make A Narcissist Respect You

 Narcs crave agreeableness

-Leave them feeling mostly good about you throughout the day, and will respect you and be more likely to bend to your legit wishes.
+Leave them feeling good by lavishly praising them all day, and they will respect you and be more likely to follow your legit wishes.

 Once narcissists perceive that they have won a battle, they tend to back off and leave you in peace and hold you in respect.